 Half of SEC-funded research projects that last for two years or more must be PhD student projects.
 The PhD student should be involved in the PhD Student Network and SEC's planned PhD courses.

 Table 1.
-Indicators that are monitored annually.
+Indicators that are monitored annually for Stage V.